Find Care for Renal Artery Stenosis in Southern California

 Renal artery stenosis occurs when the arteries that supply oxygen-rich blood to the kidneys become stiff and begin to narrow, reducing blood flow to the kidneys.
 This condition can lead to high blood pressure and inhibit kidney function.

 Concerned about your heart health?
 Dignity Health Southern California is here to help.
-Take our online heart risk assessment and Find a Doctor online to make an appointment.
+Find a Doctor online to make an appointment.
 We care for your complete well-being and can address renal artery stenosis at five convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and San Bernardino.

 Like coronary artery disease, renal artery stenosis is caused by waxy plaques that build up in artery walls, which cause the artery to stiffen.
 Plaque buildup also narrows the opening (lumen) of the artery.
 Under these conditions, it is difficult for blood to pass through the artery to the kidneys.